dxsooo/ImageCrawl/README.md

         name = "Instagram"
         tag='your tag'
         params = {
             'access_token': 'your access_token',
         }

+For ***Google Image Search***, you should decide your search key word.
+If you want to change other params, look at the file carefully or get help from [Google Image API](https://developers.google.com/image-search/v1/jsondevguide).

+    class GoogleSearchSpider(scrapy.Spider):
+        name = "GoogleSearch"
+        key_word='your key_word'

 You will get a `csv` folder that stores the crawl result(named with the beginning time of the program) and the images downloaded to folder `data` when the program finished.
-If you want to change the image download directory, edit the last line in file `settings.py`.
+If you want to change the image download directory, edit the last line in file `settings.py`:

     IMAGES_STORE = 'data'

-**Note** the program works with GoAgent by default, please ensure your GoAgent works well and pre-opened, change or disable GoAgent, see [this](http://snipplr.com/view/74665/using-goagent-agent-in-scrapy/).
+**Note** the program works with GoAgent by default, please ensure your GoAgent pre-opened and works well, change or disable GoAgent, see [this](http://snipplr.com/view/74665/using-goagent-agent-in-scrapy/).